shahadNa1/Robotic_Arm/README.md

 - Task 6: [STT-TTS-IBM Watson]

-Python application that uses a IBM Watson services speech to text and text to speech,
+Python application that uses a IBM Watson services speech to text and text to speech,Watson Assistant.